fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 Usually no, but it does depend on the severity of the disease.
 I don't think it's worth anybody's time to screen people for the flu or the common cold, for example, and
 I don't think the Covid border screening was useful.
 It's important to point out that this question has almost nothing to do with immigration: if a disease were so potent that it justified border screenings, then those screenings would need to be done to everyone crossing the border.
-Immigration makes up less than 1% of border crossings.
+Immigration makes up less than 1% of border crossings[^1].
 The rest comes from tourism, businesses, trade, and of course, American citizens.

 In my experience, restrictionists suddenly become uninterested in border screenings when they are applied to American citizens.

 ### `12) How many more supporters of Sharia law does America need?`

 America doesn't "need" any amount of any particular religion.
 Instead, in America, individuals decide for themselves what religion they'll follow.

-It's a dramatic overreach of government to try to shape the population to follow one particular religion or another.
-After all, a government with the power to say a foreigner's religion is bad, also has the power to say *your* religion is bad.
+This is an important point where I differ from Mr. Zmirak and Mr. Perotta.
+In their eyes, the mix of religions within the United States should be chosen by government officials, who decide on how much of each religion is "needed" (how many Catholics are "needed", how many Baptists are "needed", etc).
+In my eyes, Congress should make no law respecting an establishment of religion.

+I would humbly suggest that my approach is more American.

 ### `13) Would you rather your tax dollars go to an illegal immigrant or to help millions more Americans afford health insurance?`